Oil Production in Xinjiang, China

 Uyghur Persecution

-Xinjiang is the historical homeland of around 12 million mostly Muslim Uyghurs.[5]
-They have lived in the region for over a thousand years.
+Xinjiang is the historical homeland of around 12 million Uyghurs.[5]
+The Uyghur people have lived in the region for over a thousand years.
+Most of them are Muslim.
 Traditionally, they make up the ethnic majority in the Xinjiang Uyghur Autonomous Region.
 For decades, the Chinese government has been trying to change this in favor of ethnic Han-Chinese.[6]
-This policy has turned more brutal since 2017.[7]12341 Han-Chinese are the largest ethnic group in China.
-They dominate the culture and politics of China, as well as the capital of Xinjiang.[8]
+This policy has turned more brutal over the last few years.1234115103 Han-Chinese are largest ethnic group in China.
+They dominate culture and politics in China, as well as urban life in the capital of Xinjiang.[8]

-Some journalists and academics have described China’s brutal crackdown on the Uyghur people as cultural genocide.[9][10]
-The United Nations Human Rights Office assessed in their 2022 report that the actions of the Chinese government against the Uyghur people might even amount to "crimes against humanity".1234312345 Uyghur people are under near constant mass surveillance.[11]
+Journalists and academics have described China’s brutal crackdown on the Uyghur people as cultural genocide.[9][10]
+The United Nations Human Rights Office assessed in their 2022 report that the actions of the Chinese government against the Uyghur people might even amount to "crimes against humanity".1234312345 According to reports, Uyghur people are under near constant mass surveillance.[11]
 The Chinese government has destroyed thousands of Uyghur Mosques, graveyards and shrines.[12]
 In 2017, the Chinese authorities opened the first so-called ‘re-education’ camps.[13]
-According to the United Nations, China holds more than one million Uyghurs as prisoners in these internment camps.[14]12347 The camp guards force the imprisoned Uyghurs to drop all traditions and speak only Mandarin in the camps.[15]
-Some Uyghurs have managed to escape from these camps and fled to neighboring Kazakhstan.[16]
-They describe that camp guards frequently beat, rape, torture and forcibly sterilize people.[17]
-They also force pregnant Uyghur people to have abortions.[18]
-Media report that camp guards transport imprisoned Uyghur people to do slave labor in factories all across China.[19]
-Although the Chinese government long denied the existence of these camps in Xinjiang, it now admits that they exist.[20]
+According to the United Nations, China held more than one million Uyghurs as prisoners in these internment camps at the height of its punishing campaign.[14]12347 In the camps, guards force the imprisoned Uyghurs to drop all traditions and speak only Mandarin.[15]
+Some Uyghurs have managed to escape from these camps by fleeing to neighboring Kazakhstan.
+They describe that camp guards frequently beat, rape, torture and forcibly sterilize people.
+They also force pregnant Uyghurs to have abortions.15543 Media outlets report that camp guards transport imprisoned Uyghur people to perform slave labor in factories all across China.[19]
+After denying the existence of the camps for years, the Chinese government now admits to it.[20]
 The government calls them “Vocational Training Centers”.[21]
-Allegedly, they exist to combat extremism, terrorism and separatism, “the three evils”, in the region.[22]
+Allegedly, they exist to combat extremism, terrorism and separatism, the so-called “three evils” in the region.[22]
+It is unclear how many people are currently held in the camps, but Human Rights Watch estimated in 2022 that nearly half a million Uyghurs and other minorities were still incarcerated in regional prisons21399

 Before Xi Jinping came into power, the country had a rich history of environmental protest movements.
 From the 1990s to 2014, environmental NGOs mobilized many people for their causes.[41]
 A newly emerging litigation movement and flourishing investigative journalism allowed NGOs to spread their messages to a wider public.[42]
 The groups organized numerous relatively successful campaigns in 2007 and the years that followed.[43]
 These actions mostly focused on oil and gas and chemical plants.
-In Xinjiang, for instance, the people stood up against those fossil fuel companies that were destroying the environment in Xinjiang itself, and in Inner Mongolia and Tibet.[44][45][46]
-The oil and gas companies illegally developed an area covering more than a fifth of protected nature reserves, often with local government collusion.[47]
+The people stood up against those fossil fuel companies that were destroying the environment in their region, as well as in Inner Mongolia and Tibet.[44][45][46]

 Groups working on oil and gas in Xinjiang: End Uyghur Forced Labour, Uyghur Human Rights Project (UHRP)